 Not to mention, I feel valued that they spend the money to send us a Christmas card.

 My wife and I talk about sending one every year, but never pull the trigger.
 I’d honestly love to send a cute family picture of us and our adorable dogs.
-Especially with my wife’s cute baby bump! 🙂
+And our daughter would be SO cute!

 Sadly I couldn’t find any annual statistics.
 But after reading through some forums I discovered that it’s pretty common for families to spend $75-100 on Holiday Cards.
 Some people even hire a photographer to do the photo shoot, which can’t be cheap.